Government procurement in the European Union: Second generation of secondary legislation and the first Utilities Directive

-Third generation of secondary legislation: Services Directive and consolidation
+Third generation of secondary legislation: Services Directive and closer alignment

 Following the official completion of the single market project in 1992, the attention of the European institutions shifted towards the service sector, in view of its ever-increasing macroeconomic importance.
 The Services Directive, 92/50, attempted to contribute to the liberalisation of public sector services by introducing a régime similar to that governing the procurement of goods, works and by public utilities.
 It also introduced a new award procedure, the Design Contest.
 But its scope excluded several specific services, as well as service concessions, which may have been due to certain national constitutional restrictions against the outsourcing of public services.
 It also distinguished between "priority" services, to which the whole range of procurement disciplines applied, and "non-priority" services, whose procurement was subject only to basic non-discrimination and publicity rules.

-In 1993, the older Supplies, Works and Utilities directives were re-adopted in a consolidated form as Directives 93/36, 93/37 and 93/38.
-This was to make the legal framework more homogeneous, but the changes to the Works Directive included significant clarifications and a special, mitigated régime for the award of concession contracts.
+On 14 June 1993, the older supplies and works directives and the directive on procurement in the water, energy, transport and telecommunications sectors were re-adopted as Directives 93/36/EEC, 93/37/EEC and 93/38/EEC respectively, with a degree of alignment between them.
+The aim was to make the legal framework more homogeneous, but the changes to the Works Directive included significant clarification and a special, mitigated régime for the award of concession contracts.

-Fourth generation of secondary legislation: further consolidation
+Fourth generation of secondary legislation: consolidation

-In 2004, procurement legislation was again consolidated following the principles of simplification and modernisation.
-The new legal framework is based on a clear-cut dichotomy between utilities and the rest of the public sector.
+In 2004, procurement legislation was consolidated following the principles of simplification and modernisation.
+The new legal framework was based on a clear-cut dichotomy between utilities and the rest of the public sector.
 While the procurement of the former remains governed by a new Utilities Directive, Directive 2004/17 "coordinating the procurement procedures of entities operating in the water, energy, transport and postal services sectors", the other three directives were amalgamated into a single "Public Sector Directive", Directive 2004/18 "on the coordination of procedures for the award of public works contracts, public supply contracts and public service contracts", which now governs procurement by public authorities other than utilities.
 The 2004 directives, apart from simplifying and clarifying the existing law, introduce a new procurement procedure, the competitive dialogue, and allow the procurement of framework agreements.
 They were required to be transposed into national law by 31 January 2006.

-In 2007, the Remedies Directives were also updated by Directive 2007/66/EC, which amended Directives 89/665/EEC and 92/13/EEC with regard to improving the effectiveness of review procedures concerning the award of public contracts.
+In 2007, the Remedies Directives were also updated by Directive 2007/66/EC, also called "the new remedies directive", which amended Directives 89/665/EEC and 92/13/EEC with regard to improving the effectiveness of review procedures concerning the award of public contracts.